|

 Shawni and Lucy on the brink of another motherhood transition: high school graduation

 And as I think about Lucy’s graduation, I think about my other kids and their high school graduations.
-All five of them.
+All five of them, and all the work of letting go we’ve done over the years.
+I think about all the things we’ve done to prepare for this transition too.

-It’s such an interesting thing motherhood transition when a mother leaves high school behind.
+So it’s such an interesting motherhood transition when a mother is staring down the road ahead leaving high school behind.

 This is what I wrote about my feelings on Instagram: